GunSik2/cloud-env-build/README.md

 - On MaaS
   - Commisioning four ubuntu nodes
   - Edit the interfaces, tags and storage on each node (Set interface ip and mount disks)
-  - Install Juju and bootstrap to create juju controller on the second node
+  - Install Juju and bootstrap to create juju controller on another node
 - On Juju
-  - Add the other nodes as machines in juju
+  - Add the other nodes to machines in juju
   - Install openstack modules on the machines